 Making a difference in the lives of children

-- Nearly 70 adult volunteers served approximately 60 students from preschool through eighth grade during the most recent academic year.
+- More than 60 adult volunteers served approximately 50 students from preschool through eighth grade during the most recent academic year.
 All services are provided free of charge.

 - The elementary and middle school after-school tutoring programs provided one-on-one and small group learning assistance four days a week.
 Tutoring focused on literacy skills (reading comprehension, vocabulary development, writing), math, filling gaps in background knowledge and helping with homework completion.

 - The preschool program completed its third year.
 Three and four year old children participated in a language-enriched program that emphasizes developmental and pre-academic skills and prepares them to enter North Chatham Elementary School.

 - An enhanced Early Childhood Program will begin in September, 2018.
 The preschool will expand to five days a week, an after-school kindergarten program will be added, and our first and second grade programs will receive additional support.
 A new bilingual Early Childhood Specialist has been hired to lead this process, thanks to generous support from the United Way of Chatham County and our individual donors.

 - Recognizing the importance of parental involvement in children's education, a parent education component will be added to our early childhood work.
 Two professors and graduate students from UNC's Graduate School of Social Work will lead this program, known as Trail Blazing Achievement for Latino Families.
 This program is made possible by a generous grant from the Arthur Carlsen Charitable Fund at the Triangle Community Foundation.